Bank Secrecy Act

 AML Compliance Programs and Suspicious Activity Reporting Requirements for Insurance Companies

-FinCEN rules impose AML compliance program requirements and SAR obligations on insurance companies similar to those that apply to banks.212 The insurance regulations apply only to insurance companies; there are no independent obligations for brokers and agents.
+FinCEN regulations impose AML compliance program requirements and SAR obligations on insurance companies similar to those that apply to banks.23631 CFR 1025.210 and 31 CFR 1025.320.
+The insurance regulations apply only to insurance companies; there are no independent obligations for brokers and agents.
 However, the insurance company is responsible for the conduct and effectiveness of its AML compliance program, which includes agent and broker activities.
 The insurance regulations only apply to a limited range of products that may pose a higher risk of abuse by money launderers and terrorist financiers.
 A covered product, for the purposes of an AML compliance program, includes:

 - A permanent life insurance policy, other than a group life insurance policy.